-- 1. This manual provides stakeholders with general guidance on the implementation of extended producer responsibility (EPR).
+1. This manual provides stakeholders with general guidance on the implementation of extended producer responsibility (EPR).
 It includes a list of terminology used in the manual; general considerations; goals and objectives; criteria for possible products; key elements to be considered; a strategy to formulate policy; as well as challenges in the implementation of EPR.
-Additionally, practical examples [is/will be made] available online. - 2.
-This manual is aimed at all groups of stakeholders, especially governmental authorities working on national policies and regulations on EPR. - 3.
-One of several needs in creating EPR instruments is sufficient financing.
+Additionally, practical examples are available online.

+2. This manual is aimed at all groups of stakeholders, especially governmental authorities working on national policies and regulations on EPR.

+3. One of several needs in creating ESM instruments is sufficient financing.
 Investments in infrastructure and costs relating to the operation and maintenance of facilities require a sustainable flow of financing (see practical manual on financing systems for environmentally sound management1).
 One of the possible instruments governments may wish to implement in this context is EPR.
-In principle, it means that the producers or importers of a product are held responsible for the collection and disposal of that product after it has become waste.
-Producers or importers are free to include these costs in the pricing of their products. - 4.
-EPR instruments aim at making producers responsible for the environmental impacts of their products throughout the products' life-cycle, from design to the waste phase.
+In principle, it means that the producers of a product are held responsible for the collection and disposal of that product once it has become waste.
+Generally, producers include these costs in the pricing of their products.

+4. EPR instruments aim at making producers responsible for the environmental impacts of their products throughout the products' life-cycle, from design to the waste phase.
 EPR policy seeks to shift the burden of managing certain wastes from municipalities and taxpayers to producers, in line with the polluter pays principle.
+This policy first appeared in the early 1980s in a few member States of the European Union, in particular for packaging waste.
+Currently, EU Directives oblige member States to implement EPR for packaging, electric and electronic equipment, vehicles and batteries.
+Many OECD countries have implemented EPR for one or more products; examples are presented at the end of this manual.

+5. There are four broad categories of EPR instruments:2

+(a) Various forms of product take-back requirements, assigning responsibility to producers to take care of the management of their products once they have become waste.
+This type of requirement can be achieved by establishing respective collection and recycling targets for waste streams;

+(b) Economic and market-based instruments provide a financial incentive to implement EPR policy.
+They come in several forms, including Deposit-refund; Advanced Disposal Fees (ADF); Material taxes; and Upstream combination tax/subsidy (UCTS);

+(c) Regulations and performance standards such as minimum recycled content.
+When used in combination with a tax, such standards can strengthen incentives for the redesign of products, as well as sustaining a market for recycled materials;

+(d) Accompanying information-based instruments aimed at indirectly supporting EPR programmes by raising public awareness.

-This policy first appeared in the early 1980s in a few member States of the European Union, in particular for packaging waste, and since then it has spread to many countries. - 5.
-There are four broad categories of EPR instruments: - (a) Various forms of product take-back requirements; - (b) Economic and market-based instruments; - (c) Regulations and performance standards such as minimum recycled content; - (d) Accompanying information-based instruments. - 6.
-The different types of EPR instruments can also be used in combination. - 7.
-There is no "one-size-fits-all" solution.
-The EPR instrument that is the most appropriate, taking into consideration market conditions, should be selected. - 8.
-There is a multitude of examples of implementation of EPR instruments around the world covering different types of products.
-The Organisation for Economic Cooperation and Development (OECD) estimates that small consumer electronic equipment accounts for more than one-third of EPR systems, followed by packaging and tyres (17% each), vehicles, lead-acid batteries and a range of other products2.
-Legislation has been a major driver, and most EPR instruments are mandatory rather than voluntary. - 9.
-EPR should result in internalising environmental externalities and provide an incentive for producers to take into account environmental considerations throughout a product's life, from the design to the waste phase.
-As such, EPR is considered a major instrument in support of the implementation of the waste management hierarchy, and therefore promotes prevention, minimization, reuse, recycling and other recovery including energy recovery, the reduction of final disposal of waste and the transition to a circular economy. - 10.
-With regards to incentives, it is essential that EPR programmes clearly define the roles and responsibilities of each party throughout the chain of possession implementing the programme.
-This includes producers and importers placing goods on the market, private or public waste operators, local authorities and social economic actors. - 11.
-This manual refers principally to product take-back instruments.
+6. The different categories can also be used in combinations.

+7. There is no "one-size-fits-all" solution.
+The EPR instrument(s) that is / are the most appropriate to a specific region/country, taking into consideration market conditions, should be selected.

+8. There is a multitude of examples of implementation of EPR instruments around the world covering different types of products.
+The Organisation for Economic Cooperation and Development (OECD) estimates that small consumer electronic equipment accounts for more than one-third of EPR systems, followed by packaging and tyres (17% each), vehicles, lead-acid batteries and a range of other products.3 Legislation has been a major driver, and most EPR systems are mandatory rather than voluntary.

-1 Available in document: UNEP/CHW.13/INF/8, annex II.
+1 Available in annex II to the present document.

-2 See Extended Producer Responsibility - updated guidance, OECD, 2016, available at: http://www.oecd.org/regreform/extended-producer-responsibility-9789264256385-en.htm.
+2 For more details see Extended Producer Responsibility - updated guidance for efficient waste management, OECD, 2016, available at: https://read.oecd-ilibrary.org/environment/extended-producer-responsibility_9789264256385-en#page1.